lariosm/wou-cs/README.md

 The labs were done in Java using Eclipse IDE.

+### CS360 - Programming Languages
+This course provided a comparative study of programming language paradigms and their application.
+Paradigms studied include imperative, functional, logic and object-oriented languages.

 ### CS361 - Data Structures II
 This course is a continuation of CS260 (Data Stuctures I) that focuses on exploring and analyzing more advanced algorithms.